t-shaped-person/robot_server/README.md

     - Command: > Browser > \robot_server\server_start.sh
 3. Click Add, then Close.

-## step 5: Reboot and verify the server
+## Step 6: Reboot and verify the server
 After reboot, check if remote_server runs properly (it should open a gnome-terminal).
 You should see output like:
 ```